-- [19] In his response to the complaint, the Respondent stated that he had not submitted a record of work as he was not the main contractor, and that [OMITTED] said he would provide it.
-The Respondent also indicated that as a subcontractor, he believed he needed to go through [OMITTED] as they had hired him, and he would provide information when requested by them. - [20] The Board does not consider this to be a "good reason" for not providing a record of work.
+- [20] In his response to the complaint, the Respondent initially claimed that he had provided his Record of Work to the main contractor upon completion, who may have been holding it due to an ongoing payment dispute with the Complainant.
+However, when asked to provide evidence of having provided it to the main contractor, the Respondent did not respond. - [21] The Respondent later stated that he had not provided his Record of Work to the Council and the homeowner because he did not have the homeowner's information to fill into the form.
+The Board notes that the homeowner's details were provided to the Respondent with the initial complaint file on 14 November 2024. - [22] Even prior to receiving the complaint, there is no evidence that the Respondent made any genuine attempt to obtain the homeowner's details.
+As a professional carrying out restricted building work, the Respondent had a responsibility to take proactive steps to fulfil his statutory obligations, which would include making reasonable efforts to obtain the necessary information to complete and submit his Record of Work. - [23] The Board does not consider the Respondent's explanation to be a "good reason" for not providing a Record of Work.
 The obligation under section 88(1) of the Act is on the licensed building practitioner who carries out or supervises restricted building work to provide a record of work on completion of that work.
-This is an obligation that cannot be delegated to another party, regardless of whether the practitioner is the main contractor or a subcontractor. - [21] The Board has previously determined that the requirement to provide a record of work is not optional and that practitioners should have appropriate business systems in place to ensure they meet their statutory obligations.
-The fact that the Respondent was a subcontractor rather than the main contractor does not remove or modify this obligation. - [22] The Board, therefore, finds that no "good reason" has been established for the failure to provide the record of work on completion.
+This is an obligation that cannot be delegated to another party, and the practitioner must take reasonable steps to obtain the necessary information to complete the form. - [24] The Board has previously determined that the requirement to provide a Record of Work is not optional and that practitioners should have appropriate business systems in place to ensure they meet their statutory obligations.
+The fact that the Respondent claimed not to have the homeowner's details does not remove or modify this obligation, particularly when those details were subsequently provided. - [25] The Board, therefore, finds that no "good reason" has been established for the failure to provide the Record of Work on completion.